osalvador/ReplicaDB/.github/instructions/test-patterns.instructions.md

 - Build manager tests with inline `ToolOptions` argument arrays unless a shared test helper already exists for the exact concern.
 - Use Mockito for isolated JDBC metadata, statement, and transaction behavior; use real databases for driver, dialect, cursor, type, and transaction integration.
 - Keep database fixtures under `src/test/resources` and load them through the existing container or script-runner setup.
+- For server controller tests, choose `MockMvc` with the repository security test annotations for isolated behavior, and use a real HTTP client plus explicit session/CSRF cookies for lifecycle authentication.

 ## Testcontainers and Fixtures
 - Follow the existing one-container-per-database-family singleton pattern when adding integration coverage.
 Keep initialization and fixture loading in the corresponding `Replicadb*Container` class.